bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 2. Then within its `EnvironmentRecord`, add a new mutable binding for `foo` - if it doesn't already exist.

 Similarly, to declare `const foo` -
-3. Find `<current execution context>.LexicalEnvironment`
+1. Find `<current execution context>.LexicalEnvironment`
-4. Then within its `EnvironmentRecord`, add a new immutable binding for `foo`.
+2. Then within its `EnvironmentRecord`, add a new immutable binding for `foo`.

-🤓 Here is a little animation I built (with Apple motion) to explain it more visually -
+🤓 Here is a little animation I made (with Apple motion) to explain it more visually -

-[Please give your feedback.
-It takes me a long to build these, so I am not sure if the animations are worth the effort.]

 [![Animation for "How are function and block scopes maintained internally?"](https://media.giphy.com/media/eJd1rdhKx834Emp6kK/giphy.gif)](https://www.youtube.com/watch?v=zVbVhBWceVw)
 (Click the animation to view in youtube)